Universe of Energy: Pre-show

-The original pre-show had an eight-minute live-action film about the various forms of energy found in nature, and traced the history of how mankind had harnessed these energy forms.
+The original pre-show had an eight-minute live-action film about the various forms of energy found in nature, and traced the history of how humankind had harnessed these energy forms.
 Known as the Kinetic Mosaic, the film was designed by Czech film director Emil Radok.
-The mosaic screen consisted of 100 rotating prism-shaped flip screens (reminiscent of those on the classic game show Concentration), arranged in a 25 by four array.
+The mosaic screen consisted of 100 rotating prism-shaped flip screens (reminiscent of those on the classic game show Concentration), arranged in a 25-by-four array.
 The flip screens rotated under computer control and were synchronized to the film projected onto their surfaces by five synchronized projectors.
 Each flip screen had three sides, with white projection surfaces on two sides and a matte black surface on the third.
 The combination of the film and the screens' rotation created undulating, sometimes 3D-appearing images.
 At the pre-show's conclusion, the song Energy (You Make The World Go ‘Round) was played.

 Theatre one film

 On entering the theatre, guests were seated in one of six sections.
-The seating area rotated 180 degrees to face three large movie screens for the first film: a four-minute hand-animated film that depicted the beginnings of life on earth and the formation of fossil fuels.
+The seating area rotated 180 degrees to the right to face three large movie screens for the first film: a four-minute traditionally-animated film that depicted the beginnings of life on earth and the formation of fossil fuels.

 Primeval Diorama

-At the conclusion of the film, the seating area rotated 90 degrees to face a curtain, which lifted to reveal a primeval diorama.
-The entire seating area moved into the diorama, breaking into six multi-passenger vehicles that took guests on a seven-minute journey populated by numerous animatronic dinosaurs, including a fight between an Edaphosaurus and two Arthropleura; a family of Brontosaurus in a swamp (with realistic "swampy" smell); a Stegosaurus fighting an Allosaurus on an overhead cliff; several Trachodon bathing beneath a waterfall; a number of Ornithomimus watching helplessly as one of their own sank into a boiling tar pit; an Elasmosaurus that lashed out of a tidal pool at guests; and numerous Pteranodon perched on top of an erupting volcano with flowing lava and a realistic "volcano" smell.
+At the conclusion of the film, the seating area rotated 90 degrees to the left to face a curtain, which lifted to reveal a primeval diorama.
+The entire seating area moved into the diorama, separating into six multi-passenger vehicles that took guests on a seven-minute journey populated by numerous animatronic dinosaurs and other animals, including a pair of Edaphosaurus resting in a grove; a fight between two Arthropleura; a family of Brontosaurus in a swamp (with realistic "swampy" smell); a Stegosaurus fighting an Allosaurus on an overhead cliff; several Trachodon bathing beneath a waterfall; a number of Ornithomimus watching helplessly as one of their own sank into a boiling tar pit; an Elasmosaurus that lunged out of a tidal pool at guests; and numerous Pteranodon perched on top of an erupting volcano with flowing lava and a realistic "volcano" smell.
 More animals could be seen in the jungle, including giant dragonflies and snails.